 - Sift flour, cream of tartar, baking soda, and cornstarch together and gently mix into butter mixture.

 - Freezing Option: roll dough into a log and wrap in plastic wrap.
 Freeze.
 When ready to use, thaw for about 30 minutes, then continue with recipe.

 - Put cinnamon sugar mix into a bowl.
 Gently form dough into a small ball (about the size of a walnut) then roll in cinnamon sugar mix.
-Place balls on a baking sheet lined with a silpat or baking paper.
-Make sure to give plenty of room between cookies since they spread quite a bit.
+Place balls on the lined sheet pans.
+Make sure to give plenty of room between cookies since they spread a bit.

-- Bake for 10-12 minutes.
+- Bake each sheet tray for 10-12 minutes.
 They should be lightly golden.
-Remember it is better to slightly under-bake than to over-bake cookies.
+It is better to slightly under-bake than to over-bake these cookies.

 Hello!
 All images & content are copyright protected.
 Please do not use our images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or simply link back to this post for the recipe.
 Thank you.

 Recipe Note for Salt: All recipes containing salt are based on kosher or sea salt amounts, not table salt.
 If using table salt, reduce the amount used to taste.